prettier/plugin-pug/docs/guide/pug-specific-options.md

 #### `1`

-Allow one unwrapped attribute, wrap two and more.
+Allow up to one attribute to remain in the same line.
+Wrap all attributes, if there are two or more attributes.

 ```pug
 input(type="text")